FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/post_install_intro_ibmi/Start_Copilot_server.md

 {
-    "title": "Start and stop the Transfer CFT UI (Copilot) server", "linkTitle": "Start and stop the Transfer CFT UI (Copilot) server", "weight": "190"
+    "title": "Start and stop the Copilot server", "linkTitle": "Start and stop the Transfer CFT UI (Copilot) server", "weight": "190"
 }When am.type=passport or am.type=cg, the user that connects to the Transfer CFT Copilot server must be defined in the system as well as in PassPort/Central Governance.

 ## Start the Copilot server

 This section describes how to start the Transfer CFT Copilot server via either a menu or command.
-For more information on calling menus, see [Transfer CFT menu usage](..//transfercft/cft_intro_install/about_this_document_ibmi/post_install_intro_ibmi).
+For more information on calling menus, see [Transfer CFT menu usage](transfercft/cft_intro_install/about_this_document_ibmi/post_install_intro_ibmi).

 Menu